landongaillard/shackleford-project/README.md

 # The Shackleford Project
 Github repository for the code powering the Shackleford Project, a LEGO robot funded by Cody Abby.

 This repository is also being used for documentation practice.
-To view the documentation, visit xxx.
+To view the documentation, visit https://landongaillard.github.io/shackleford-project/.

 Status: incomplete